municipality/scrollart/README.md

 #Angular2 Template

-Angular2 with Node and Express
+Angular2 with Typescript, Node and Express